Originally this post was going to be entitled “Roadtripping Georgia: A 10-day Itinerary.”

 Although the shared taxi is 10 GEL more expensive than the marshrutka (which is 10 GEL), the driver will make stops along the way – primarily at Ananuri Castle and the Georgian-Russian friendship monument, but also elsewhere, should you request him to.

-Unfortunately the weather wasn’t very kind to us on route, and both the castle and monument were surrounded by thick, low-lying cloud, but I still appreciated the ability to be able to make these stops.
+Unfortunately the weather wasn’t very kind to us on route, and both the castle and monument were surrounded by thick, low-lying cloud, but I still appreciated the ability to be able to make these stops on our Georgia itinerary.

 Although I’m normally a budget traveller, in Kazbegi I splashed out on a room overlooking Mount Kazbek at the Rooms Hotel Kazbegi, and let me tell you, it was worth every penny.